Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 Food sensitivity testing and treatment

-Our digestive specialists can help determine how to treat any underlying factors that might be causing the food reactions, with the aim of increasing the ability to tolerate more foods over time, where possible.
+Our functional medicine practitioners with extensive experience in digestive health can help determine how to treat any underlying factors that might be causing the food reactions, with the aim of increasing the ability to tolerate more foods over time, where possible.

 What is the difference between food allergies, intolerances and sensitivities?